The Avengers have their own phone now

 If you're into Android phones, the newly announced OnePlus 6 is exciting.
-If you're one of the approximately 7.6 billion people who's seen Avengers: Infinity War, here's something extra to get excited about.
+If you're one of the approximately 7.6 billion people who've seen Avengers: Infinity War, here's something extra to get excited about.

 OnePlus unveiled the Avengers edition of its OnePlus 6 at the phone's launch in Beijing, China.
-It's the same as the regular model, but with a Kevlar-patterned back with golden OnePlus and Avengers logos.
-It follows the company last year releasing a Star Wars variant of its 5T phone.
+It's the same as the regular model, but with a Kevlar-patterned back sporting golden OnePlus and Avengers logos.
+Stock pictures of the phone's boxing also shows an Iron Man case, though it's unknown if that's included.

 The special edition is only available with the line's highest specs (8GB RAM, 256GB storage) and has only been announced for China, although the first rumblings of it actually came out of OnePlus India.
 It sells for 4,199 yuan, which converts to around $660, AU$880, £490.
 That's roughly $30, AU$40 £25 more expensive than the non-superhero 8GB RAM/256GB storage model.